lucasmedeirosleite/EasyMapping/README.md

 * Filling an existent object:

-Supose you have something like this:
+Suppose you have something like this:

 ```objective-c
 Person *person = [Person alloc] init]